zunderlab/FLOWMAP/README.md

 2. Establish variable names (you can copy the way they are assigned from the FLOWMAP_run.R file to declare each variable).
 Some variables you have to assign are:
   * `mode` - what type of FLOW-MAP you want to run, this can be "single" - one condition, multiple timepoints, "multi" - multiple conditions, multiple timepoints or "one" - one condition, one timepoint
   * `files` - the directory where you can find the FCS files to be used
+  * `name.sort` - sort FCS files according to name in alphabetical/numerical order, default is set to TRUE for sorting
+  * `seed.X` - an integer that sets the seed, can be re-used to reproduce results, default is set to 1
   * `var.remove` - any channels you want completely excluded from analysis, you can auto-generate a suggested vector of variables for removal using the `FLOWMAPR::SuggestVarRemove()` function and supplying `var.annotate` as well as an optional `var.to.remove` vector that describes a character string for channels that should be removed (for example, blank channels in FCS files for mass cytometry may retain the "Di" or "Dd" substring in the desc, like in "Ba138Di"), default is to remove these channels with "Di" or "Dd" in the desc
   * `var.annotate` - rename channels as you see fit, the names you provide will the ones used to print out the PDFs, you can auto-generate a suggested `var.annotate` based on the `desc` attribute in your FCS files by using the `FLOWMAPR::ConstructVarAnnotate()` function and supplying a single FCS file name (full path)
   * `clustering.var` - which channels to use to influence the graph shape, you can generate a set of suggested `clustering.var` using the `FLOWMAPR::SuggestClusteringVar()` function, supplying the variables `fcs.file.names` (complete set of FCS files to be used in analysis), `mode` (as in FLOWMAPR mode), `var.annotate`, `var.remove`, `top.num` (which specifies how many clustering variables you want to use, less than the total number of variables in the dataset)
   * `cluster.numbers` - how many clusters to generate from each subsampled file, recommended ratio 1:2 from subsample (if subsample = 1000, recommended cluster.numbers = 500), default is set to 100
   * `distance.metric` - choose "manhattan" or "euclidean" for most cases, default is set to "manhattan"
+  * `subsamples` - how many cells to randomly subsample from each FCS file, default is set to 200
+  * `downsample` - use density-dependent downsampling, in which case you may want to specify and pass optional variables `exclude.pctile`, `target.pctile`, `target.number`, `target.percent`, default is set to FALSE for downsampling
-  * `per` -  lower values for the “per” provide higher resolution and enable better separation of rare populations, but are more sensitive to noise whereas higher values are less sensitive to noise but will only capture the more robust populations.
+  * `k` - number of nearest neighbors to use for density calculation to determine number of edges per vertex; lower values provide higher resolution and enable better separation of rare populations, but are more sensitive to noise whereas higher values are less sensitive to noise but will only capture the more robust populations
   * `minimum` - minimum number of edges allotted based on density, affects connectivity, recommended default is 2
   * `maximum` - maximum number of edges allotted based on density, affects connectivity, recommended default is 5
   * `save.folder` - where you want the output files to be saved to, default is set to current directory or getwd() result
-  * `subsamples` - how many cells to randomly subsample from each FCS file, default is set to 200
-  * `name.sort` - sort FCS files according to name in alphabetical/numerical order, default is set to TRUE for sorting
-  * `downsample` - use SPADE density-dependent downsampling, in which case you may want to specify and pass optional variables `exclude.pctile`, `target.pctile`, `target.number`, `target.percent`, default is set to FALSE for downsampling
-  * `seed.X` - an integer that sets the seed, can be re-used to reproduce results, default is set to 1
   * `savePDFs` - produce PDF files or only produce graphml files, default is set to TRUE for printing all results
+  * `graph.out` - "ForceDirected" or "UMAP" layout for vizualization of FLOWMAP graph
+  * `umap.n.neighbors` - number of neighbors to use for UMAP layout, must be <= `k`
   * `which.palette` - optional argument for savePDFs functionality, can be “jet” (rainbow) or “bluered” or “CB” (the colorblind-friendly option), default is set to "bluered"

 3. Run `FLOWMAPR::FLOWMAP()` as a command in R Studio, but pass the variables that you assigned into FLOWMAP() function.
 A full example is provided below.
-4. Check that it saves an output folder with reasonable looking PDFs and graphml files.
+4. Check that it saves an output folder with reasonable looking graph and layout files.

 <a name="FLOWMAPR-DF"></a>
 ### Starting from a Dataframe in R: